stevenaeola/progblack_2425/assignment_1/FAQ.md

 ### What is the best way to attach event listeners to multiple buttons?

-Use a class if buttons doing the same action on different things: use the event parameter in the event handler to extract the object.
+Use a class if buttons are doing the same action on different things (e.g. delete): use the event parameter in the event handler to extract the object.
 If the actions are all different then add by hand with ids.
 Do it after DOM is loaded to make sure that all the elements exist, possibly by using `defer` attribute on your [script tag](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script).

 ## Client-side quality criteria